community-collections/community-collections/README.md

 # Community Collections (CC)
 A Research Computing Framework for Software Sharing

-CC allows users to keep up with the latest software on HPC systems and is also a reflection of the community's software interest in sharing common containerized software.
+CC allows users to keep up with the latest software on HPC systems and is also a reflection of the community's software interests in sharing common containerized software.
 Powered by Singularity and Lmod on Linux systems.

 ## Motivation and Citation